 - 1 Nestlé or companies controlled by it may enter into agreements with members of the Board of Directors relating to their compensation for a fixed term or for an indefinite term; term and notice period may not exceed one year. - 2 Nestlé or companies controlled by it may enter into contracts of employment with members of the Executive Board for a definite period of time not to exceed one year or for an indefinite period of time with a notice period not to exceed 12 months. - 3 Contracts of employment with members of the Executive Board may contain a prohibition of competition for the time after the end of employment for a duration of up to 2 years.
-The annual consideration for such prohibition shall not exceed 50% of the total annual compensation last paid to such member of the Executive Board.
+The total consideration for such prohibition shall not exceed the average of the compensation of the last three financial years.